42AGV/ft_transcendence/README.md

 two requisites to be able to merge your branch into main:
     - At least **two reviewers approved your changes**
     - You also have **passed all CI checks** (tests, linting etc.)
+- In the PR description you should add: `closing #11` (number of related issue) so when PR gets integrated, issue gets closed automatically
 - As with the commits, the ideal is to name it with the issue number followed by a general description of what is about: `#11 / add contributing documentation`
 - Once you pass all these checks, **you are responsible to integrate your changes**.